-As we await the coronation of King Maha Vajiralongkorn as King Rama X this week, let’s take a look at the official residence of the King of Thailand.
+As Thais continue to protest the reign of King Rama X and the government, let’s take a look at the official residence of the King of Thailand.

 Amphorn Sathan Residential Hall, also known as the Ambara Villa, is located within Bangkok’s Dusit Palace and translates to “the royal seat in the sky.”
 Completed in 1906, it now serves as the primary residence of the King.